MohammadrezaNarimaniUCDavis/08-06-2024_Tomato_Irrigation_NDVI/README.md

 ![NDVI Boxplots](CSV/Boxplot.png)

-   - The boxplots are particularly useful for comparing the variability and median NDVI values across different rows, facilitating targeted agricultural interventions.
+   - The boxplots are particularly useful for analyzing the variability of NDVI values, which reflect the differences in irrigation treatments across various rows, facilitating targeted agricultural interventions.

 ### Contact Information